sandyraina333/SURE-A-THON-2.0/README.md

 ## Hackathon Theme
 1.Rural youth empowerment

 2. Women Empowement

 3. Service to community

 ## Submission Guidelines
-Certainly!
-Here's an example of submission guidelines you can include in your Hackathon's readme file:

-## Submission Guidelines
 To submit your project for the Hackathon, please follow these guidelines: